FauzanNR/marathon-envs/docs/installation.md

 2. Install anaconda.
 If it is already installed, make sure you have the latest version by running, with admin privileges, `conda update anaconda`.
 Restart the computer.
 3. Make sure you have the latest version of pip by running, with admin privileges, `python -m pip install --upgrade pip`
 4. In the conda command prompt, go to the home of this repo
-5. Run `conda env create -f environment.yml `
+5. In an administrator shell, run `conda env create -f environment.yml `

 If you update from a previous ml-agents version, you can use `conda env update -f environment.yml `.
 Remember to restart the computer after that.

+Note that if you have a standalone version of python installed it might crash iwth the mlagents version used.
+Once created, activate the environment.
+Execute `python`and check if  you have python 3.9.x, or something below 3.10, or you will probably have an error

 ### 2. Common mistakes

 On windows,  missing packages.
 If you have an error similar to:

 `Error loading site-packages\torch\lib\caffe2_detectron_ops_gpu.dll or one of its dependencies.`